 The back of the ears is like a net that catches small quantities of these contaminants each day.
 With the presence of earring backs there, well, you know why the quantity of the stuff is increasing day by day.

-Steps to keep your Earrings and Earring Backs pristine:
+Steps to Keep Your Earrings and Earring Backs Clean:

 You can do the same for all your other earrings, but if you happen to have pearls or precious stones there don’t.
 These cleansers may be too harsh on other materials used for jewelry, and you may end up with damage, which will be irreversible should something tarnish or fade as a result of exposure to moisture or the cleaning substances.